Skip to main content

 Additional Sustainability Goals

-In addition to the recently announced carbon neutrality goals, U-M continues to progress toward its 2025 Sustainability Goals, established in 2011 with guidance from U-M students, staff and faculty.
-2025 Sustainability Goals cover the Ann Arbor campus in the areas of climate action, waste reduction, healthy environments and community engagement.
+In addition to working toward carbon neutrality, U-M continues to progress toward its 2025 Sustainability Goals, established in 2011 with guidance from U-M students, staff and faculty.
+These cover the Ann Arbor campus in the areas of climate action, waste reduction, healthy environments and community engagement.

 Learn more